← All articles

 In grade terms, 70% maps to roughly the B-/C+ boundary.
 Not stellar.
 Not supposed to be.
 The system is designed so that a month where you nail it 21 days, coast through 5, and completely blow it for 4 still counts as a win.
 You advance.
 You move forward.
 Progress is logged.

-The math works out to roughly 9 days per month that can fall below target.
+The math: roughly 9 days per month can fall below target.
 Nine.
 That's more than two full weeks of weekends.
 That's a vacation.
 That's a bad week at work plus a few rough dinners.

 And you still advance.